Derv-OFlynn/Fallout3rdYear/1_CloudComputing/04 Requirements of Distributed Systems.md

 Openness is concerned with extendibility and improvability of distributed systems

-Well defined and documented interfaces of components need to be published
+Well defined and documented interfaces of components need to be published.

-- Allows other components know what services are available
+Allows other components know what services are available

 System needs to adhere to recognized standards